 The Board cautions that the average residential price is a useful figure only for establishing trends and comparisons over a period of time.
 It does not indicate an actual price for a home due to the wide selection of housing available over a vast geographic area (the Board serves an area covering over 600,000 square kilometers or 72% of the province).

-The dollar value of all home sales in August 2017 was $110.4 million, falling 4.9% from the same month in 2016.
+The dollar value of all home sales in April 2023 was $117.9 million, a substantial reduction of 36% from the same month in 2022.